About my sordid past

 Digital History & Archives

 For over a decade I have worked and published in various facets of digital history/humanities.
 Early on I focused on computational history, digital editing, and data visualization.
-More recently my interests have shifted toward developing post-custodial, community-based archives that can help facilitate a new kind of historical record and new kinds of historical research.
+More recently my interests have shifted toward two distinct aspects of digital history: 1) Using technology to encourage others to engage in the fundamental questions of the humanities; 2) developing post-custodial, community-based archives that can help facilitate a new kind of historical record and new kinds of historical research.

 Outside the Academy